 He has published over 30 journal articles, holds 17 US patents, and has been awarded four Best Paper Awards.
 He has extensive experience in commercialization and technology transfer, and has seen millions of products produced from his patents worldwide.
 He has two books; an edited volume “Applications of Computer Aided Engineering in Injection Molding”, and a sole authored volume “Plastic Packaging of Microelectronic Devices.”

 Since arriving in Connecticut, Dean Manzione has played a role in the technological and economic vitality of the region.
-He is currently the President of the Connecticut Academy of Science and Engineering, a body of the top scientists and engineers in the state that provides support and insight to state agencies and the legislature.
+He served as President of the Connecticut Academy of Science and Engineering (2012-2014), a body of the top scientists and engineers in the state that provides support and insight to state agencies and the legislature.
 In addition, he has served as the Chair of the Nanotechnology Curriculum Committee (2007-2009), where he led a group of the state’s leading faculty in developing a shared curriculum on this emerging technology.
 Recently he was named as the Chair of the Connecticut Engineering Deans Council, a body that works with the State agencies and Governor Malloy’s initiative on job creation.
 At the University of Hartford, he regularly teaches an Honors Seminar Course that he uses to help students understand what it takes to excel in the engineering profession.
 He also coaches students on patents and entrepreneurism.

 University of Hartford unveils nuclear reactor simulator Video & Article